Eligibility Application

 Productions that are accepted into the Filmed in Oklahoma Act rebate program can receive a rebate uplift of up to 5% if they film at least 25% of main crew principal photography on a Certified Soundstage and spend at least 3% of their direct expenditures at the soundstage.

 The list of current Certified Soundstages is below.
-Please click each link to see more information about each soundstage in the production directory.
+Please click the links to see more information about each soundstage in the production directory.

 Per the Administrative Rules, the requirements to be a Certified Soundstage are as follows: